Design and Technology

 How does Design and Technology progress at Meadows?

-Design and Technology at Meadows begins in the Early Years with simple structures and junk modelling to produce a product to meet a purpose, developing the language of construction and change and experimenting with simple attachments.
+Design and Technology at Meadows begins in the Early Years, where children explore simple structures and junk modelling to create products that meet a purpose.
+This supports the development of the language of construction and change, as well as opportunities to experiment with simple methods of joining and attaching materials.

-As the children move though Key Stage one, they begin to explore the mechanisms of sliders and levers, understanding textiles and exploring ways of connecting pieces of material.
-Additionally, they will learn about cooking and nutrition through their food technology topics.
+As children move through Key Stage 1, they begin to explore mechanisms such as sliders and levers, develop an understanding of textiles, and investigate ways of connecting pieces of material.
+In addition, pupils learn about cooking and nutrition through food technology units.

-In lower Key Stage two, children will begin to use and create their own levers and linkages and will use their skills, knowledge and understanding of the design project to complete two full design units.
-They will evaluate existing products, and then use this knowledge to plan, design, create and review textile manufacture.
-Here they will practise new skills and learn the safe and correct methods to construct and connect materials to meet a brief.
+In Lower Key Stage 2, children build on prior knowledge by creating and using their own levers and linkages.
+They apply their skills, knowledge and understanding of the iterative design process to complete full projects.
+Pupils evaluate existing products and use this knowledge to plan, design, make and evaluate textile products.
+During this stage, children practise new skills and learn the safe and correct methods for constructing and joining materials to meet a design brief.

-In upper Key Stage two, children will generate and communicate their ideas through annotated diagrams, cross sectional drawings and exploded diagrams.
-They will create and test prototypes, using this opportunity to make changes and adaptations to ensure success.
-Children will test and use gears, pulleys, cams and linkages and understand and use electrical components in their designs, meeting a brief and showing a clear understanding and focus towards the market the product is created for.
-They will look at the history of innovation and design, helping them to see how invention and creativity have shaped the world we live in.
+In Upper Key Stage 2, children generate and communicate their ideas through annotated sketches, cross‑sectional drawings and exploded diagrams.
+They create and test prototypes, making changes and adaptations where necessary to improve outcomes.
+Pupils explore and apply their understanding of gears, pulleys, cams and linkages, and confidently use electrical components within their designs.
+They design with a clear purpose, considering the intended user and market for their product by adhering to design briefs and criteria.
+Pupils also study the history of innovation and design, helping them to understand how invention and creativity have shaped the world around us.

 design technology knowledge building.pdf